lexibank/tlopo/out/vol2/chapter9.md

 MM:     Siar             yahrat           ‘year’
 ```

-In [Ross](../references.md#source-Ross1995c) ([1995c](../references.md#source-Ross1995c)) I wrote, ‘There is … no doubt that POc had a separate (and widely reflected) word for year’, and followed it with the reconstruction of POc &ast;taqun below.
+In [Ross](../references.md#source-Ross1995c) ([1995c](../references.md#source-Ross1995c)) I wrote, ‘There is … no doubt that POc had a separate (and widely reflected) word for year’, and followed it with the reconstruction of POc _&ast;taqun_ below.
 This statement stands, but with a qualification.
-The Buang, Tongan and East Futunan reflexes indicate that &ast;taqun may have been used particularly to denote the yam-growing cycle.
-This would not be surprising: the greater yam, Dioscorea alata (POc &ast;qupi; [Ross 1996d](../references.md#source-Ross1996d)) is a highly prized—but not especially nutritious—crop throughout much of Oceania, with much ritual associated with its growth cycle, and so it is a highly salient marker of a year.
+The Buang, Tongan and East Futunan reflexes indicate that _&ast;taqun_ may have been used particularly to denote the yam-growing cycle.
+This would not be surprising: the greater yam, Dioscorea alata (POc _&ast;qupi_; [Ross 1996d](../references.md#source-Ross1996d)) is a highly prized — but not especially nutritious — crop throughout much of Oceania, with much ritual associated with its growth cycle, and so it is a highly salient marker of a year.
 It is likely that that it already had the meaning ‘yam season cycle’ in POc times.

 <table>
 <tr>